top of page

 Clinopole inclinometer will tell you the

-slope angle in a couple of seconds
+slope angle in a matter of seconds

 P